-This route covers part of Rioja Media and virtually all La Rioja Alta and La Rioja Alavesa along its 194 Km
+This route covers part of La Rioja Media and practically all of Rioja Alta and La Rioja Alavesa through its 184 km.

 The authentic heroic route is designed so that the most demanding and trained cyclists can fully enjoy the incredible roads and beautiful landscapes of this unique recgion of Spain.